tehaksbrid/shop-databaser/README.md

 Private tokens give their bearer access to the entire history of your store.
 App tokens can only access the past 60 days worth of data.
 I chose private tokens to make SD more powerful.

 <h5>Q. Does SD collect usage data?</h5>
 At this time, <b>no</b>.
 I have interest in sampling specific datasets in the future to support some AI projects.
 If this happens, it will be an explicit opt-in.
+The only network requests the current version makes are to your store, to gather data on your behalf.

 <h5>Q. Can you add...</h5>
 I will absolutely consider it and discuss the request.
 Please submit a feature request via the <a href="//github.com/tehaksbrid/shop-databaser/issues">Issues</a> tab.

 <h5>Q. Is SD self-updating?</h5>
-At present, no. Beta version 1 does not check for updates.
+Beta version 1 does not self-update.

 <h5>Q. This query language is dumb</h5>
 Yup sure is, that's why I added the "Send to console" / "Send to file" buttons.